blockstrap/framework/README.md

 * [BlockTrail](http://blocktrail.com) (Supporting 2 Chains - __not completed yet__)
 * __LocalQTs__ (Tested on 4 Chains - __not completed yet__)

-Work is currently underway to support the following APIs:
+We will also be adding support for the following APIs before officially re-launching:

 * [SoChain](http://chain.so) (Supporting 6 Chains)
 * [BlockR](http://blockchain.info) (Supporting 5 Chains)